 Our West Melbourne dentist can examine your teeth to determine if you have cavities.
 If you do, our dentist will recommend the appropriate tooth restoration treatment.
 The most common treatment is a filling, which requires cleaning out the decayed portion of the tooth and filling it with a tooth-colored filling that restores the integrity of the tooth.

-Our Melbourne Florida dentist can help answer your questions about cavities and recommend ways to reduce your risk.
+Our Melbourne Florida dentist can help answer your questions about what happens when you have a cavity and recommend ways to reduce your risk.
 To schedule a dental appointment for an examination and teeth cleaning, call us at 321-724-1400.